 List the many confessions of the dead.
 Make sure you list 42 sins, for 42 is the answer to everything.
 The question may never be asked, but it is good to have all the answers to the many questions never asked.

 Fold the fingers of the dead into OK signs.
-This will ward off the Gods of the desert.
-The gods of the desert hunger for flesh of dead.
+This will ward off the Gods of the desert—the gods of the desert hunger for the flesh of the dead.

 Make the dead a totem of 7 animals.
 Make sure you pick the right animals, for these will be the dead’s guide and guardians in the land of the dead.